RyanT5/yl-training/content/post/mission4.md

 ## Evidence

-To show you have completed these tasks we ask you to write a little bit about your experience.
-For this mission, please write an answer to each of the following questions:
+To show you have completed these tasks we ask you to write a little bit about your experience and upload it to OSM.
+Fill in the Mission 2 page of your logbook.
+If you don't have a logbook then please write an answer to each of the following questions:

 - What did you do to complete mission 4?
 - What went well?
 - What did you learn?
 - What would you do differently next time?

-Once you have done this, you can upload the evidence through OSM.
+Once you have done this, you can upload the evidence through OSM along with a programme of the evening and risk assessment.

 1. Click on the "Badges" tab on the left side
 2. Click on the "Young Leader Mission 4" badge in "Challenge Badges"